-4 Corners Speaking Activity Preparation:
+4 Corners ESL Activity Preparation:

 You don’t have to prepare much for this activity.
-You should have board, board marker, a pen, a piece of paper to write your words on, and plenty of room in the classroom for students.
+You should have a board marker, a pen, a piece of paper to write your words on, and plenty of room in the classroom for students.

 If your classroom is particularly small then you may want to try using other parts of the school if you have access.
 This activity is ideal for larger classrooms with more space available to move around.

-4 Corners Speaking Activity Guidelines:
+4 Corners ESL Activity Guidelines:

 First, draw an outline on the board of the classroom with key locations, such as the teacher’s desk, the board, and any doors or windows that are in the classroom.
 Label numbers 1 to 4 at locations on the classroom layout that you have drawn on the board.